 Cutting sold the Fifth Avenue mansion to the widow of artist Albert Bierstadt, Mary E. Bierstadt, as the family (there would be six children in all) moved to East 67th Street and Madison Avenue.

 The banker was probably better known for his social reform involvements than his highly-successful financial profession.
 He was president of the New York Trade School that trained young men in various branches of skilled labor and chairman of the Citizens’ Union, a political group developed to fight the boss system and partisan politics.
 The Union expressed its object as “Honest, efficient and intelligent city government” and said “it is a union of men in all employments: in business, in the trades, in the professions, standing on the common ground of good citizenship.”

-On the other hand, Cutting was a true New York patrician who always wore evening dress to nighttime meetings and was a member of the elite Century and City Clubs.
-The grand mansion, therefore, would lead a double life—one of glittering dances and dinners as well as the scene of passionate reform committee meetings.
+On the other hand, Cutting was a true New York patrician.
+A member of the elite Century and City Clubs, he always wore evening dress to nighttime meetings.
+His grand mansion, therefore, led a double life—one of glittering dances and dinners as well as the scene of passionate reform committee meetings.

 |Cutting's library was sumptuously masculine -- Architectural Record 1901 (copyright expired)|